 Bake in three 8" springform pans

-The baking time for these sprinkles cakes is 35-40 minutes.
+The baking time for each vegan rainbow cake is 35-40 minutes.
 I love using a springform pan as it allows for much easier removal of the cakes after baking.
 If you only have a 9-inch pan that will also work, but the cake will be significantly thinner and will need only about 25-30 minutes baking time.

 Let cool completely before frosting